-Pro Tip: When a fan speed control is added to the supply fan with a variable-speed drive and associated controls, the fan motor will provide a variable air flow system.
-This allows the rooftop unit to reduce energy consumption in response to reduction in cooling load, converting energy cost into savings.
+Pro Tip: When a fan speed control is added to the supply fan with a variable-speed drive and associated controls, the fan motor will provide a variable airflow system.
+This allows the rooftop unit to reduce energy consumption in response to the reduction in cooling load, converting energy costs into savings.

 - Coordinating controls

-Pro Tip: Energy studies on commercial building reveal that common HVAC control issues can lead to simultaneous heating and cooling among other operational inefficiencies.
+Pro Tip: Energy studies on commercial buildings reveal that common HVAC control issues can lead to simultaneous heating and cooling among other operational inefficiencies.
 To avoid these common pitfalls:

 - Identify and correct misaligned internal Air Handling Unit (AHU) setpoints, allowing the economizer to eliminate mechanical cooling during specific outdoor air temperature ranges.

 - Assure the warm-up and setback modes of the AHU include no outside air intake.